-First offense-Receive written documentation on the Nursing Student Strategic Plan for Success reminding them of the policy.
+First offense-Receive written documentation as an alert in AVISO and will be reminded them of the policy.

-Second offense-Be placed on probation and documentation on the Nursing Student Strategic Plan for success regarding the incident.
+Second offense-Be placed on probation and the offense will be documented on the Nursing Student Strategic Plan for Success regarding the incident.